 Community Works provides services to youth and their families or adults who are in need of mental health, outreach resources and support.
-Our programs provide support to runaway and homeless youth, psychosocial assessments, service planning with the individual and family; individual and family counseling, group counseling, professional consultation, using the empowerment model
+Our programs provide support to runaway and homeless youth, psychosocial assessments, service planning with the individual and family; individual and family counseling, professional consultation, using the empowerment model.

-Runaway & Homeless Youth Services is comprised of several programs that help young people when they need support from outside their families to live safe, healthy lives and become independent and productive adults.
-Youth may receive subsidized housing, and attend Life Skills course where they work with their peers to learn effective tools for successful living.
+Runaway and Homeless Youth Services is comprised of several programs that help young people when they need support from outside their families to live safe, healthy lives and become independent and productive adults.
+Youth may receive subsidized housing, and attend Life Skills courses where they work with their peers to learn effective tools for successful living.

 Volunteers are needed and utilized in many capacities in these programs.
 Please go to the Volunteer page for more information.